 “Grand Rapids is quickly becoming a hot-growth city, and we’re looking to get ahead of the curve in terms of population trends, the housing market, and future mobility demands,” said Tim Mroz, of The Right Place Inc., West Michigan’s economic development organization.
 “We want to be a beacon for growth, stay true to our green roots, and avoid transit congestion to ensure Grand Rapids is a place where people and businesses thrive.”

-Photo Courtesy of the City of Grand Rapids
+Photo Credit: City of Grand Rapids

 A master plan for vital streets

 So, yes, creating a top-tier city is on the agenda.
 And providing an infrastructure for that ambitious goal is the city’s Vital Streets plan.

 This master plan classifies every street in Grand Rapids according to its use, outlining best practices for future sustainable development.
 It identifies the kind of transportation major roads are best suited for, whether vehicles, bicycles, freight, public transit or a blend of all.
 Adopted by the city in December 2016, Vital Streets combines the "complete street" philosophy of roads for all modes of transportation and every user with the "green street" philosophy of green infrastructure and stormwater management.

 City Planning Director Suzanne Schulz is ebullient when describing the impact of the plan.
 “This is a national award-winning plan with strong public support,” she said.
 That includes not only on-going public engagement in project planning, but also a recent ballot measure to help finance needed infrastructure.

 Grand Rapids has nearly 200,000 residents, and about 6,000 currently live downtown.
 But the city is planning for 10,000, with hundreds of housing units coming online downtown and in surrounding neighborhoods.